Our use of cookies

 • The NASEN website has lots of useful information (NASEN requires membership - which is free - to access these materials).

-Checklists can be really useful in assessing and arranging support for children but if settings are using checklists, it is important to consider how they are completed as this will effect the conclusions that are made from the information, for example:
+Checklists can be really useful in assessing and arranging support for children but if settings are using checklists, it is important to consider how they are completed as this will affect the conclusions that are made from the information, for example:

 • make sure your judgements are accurate by ensuring results are based on a number of observations, do not tick off statements based on seeing it happen once.
 It is important to ensure that achievements are seen over time.